admon84/screeps-autonomous-framework/README.md

 ## Typings

 The type definitions for Screeps come from [typed-screeps](https://github.com/screepers/typed-screeps).
 If you find a problem or have a suggestion, please open an issue there.

-## Documentation

-We've also spent some time reworking the documentation from the ground-up, which is now generated through [Gitbooks](https://www.gitbook.com/).
-Includes all the essentials to get you up and running with Screeps AI development in TypeScript, as well as various other tips and tricks to further improve your development workflow.

-Maintaining the docs will also become a more community-focused effort, which means you too, can take part in improving the docs for this starter kit.

-To visit the docs, [click here](https://screepers.gitbook.io/screeps-typescript-starter/).

-## Contributing

-Issues, Pull Requests, and contribution to the docs are welcome!
-See our [Contributing Guidelines](CONTRIBUTING.md) for more details.